 Candidates who have met the requirements for membership must be present for the member initiation ceremony.
 A membership ceremony in absentia will be granted only under extreme circumstances and the membership ceremony in absentia must be approved by the BAP Executive Office and the BAP President .
 The official membership ceremony shall be used.

 Section 1.
 The Board of Directors (“Board”) of Beta Alpha Psi shall consist of the following members:

 Immediate Past President

-Chapter Advocate, as defined in the policies and procedures manual
+Third Year Chapter Advocates as defined in the Policy and Procedures Manual.